View Beautiful Fall Color Near These Military Bases

 Fort Drum Housing

-Whether you know someone who already lives in the area or need to find out more about Ft.
-Hood, take a look at our base information page regarding Fort Drum.
+Whether you know someone who already lives in the area or need to learn more about Fort Drum, check out our Fort Drum base information page.
 You'll find information about Fort Drum military housing, schools, military spouse employment, and more!

 2) Luke Air Force Base, Arizona

-Located west of Phoenix, Luke Air Force Base is home to the 56th Fighter Wing, the largest fighter wing in the world and the Air Force’s only active duty F-16 training wing.
-As part of AETC (Air Education and Training Command), the 56th graduates hundreds of air control professionals annually.
+Located west of Phoenix, Luke Air Force Base is home to the 56th Fighter Wing, the largest fighter wing in the world, and the Air Force’s primary active-duty fighter pilot training wing.
+As part of AETC (Air Education and Training Command), the 56th graduates hundreds of pilots and air control professionals annually.